ebraiz/Laravel-Auth/README.md

 php artisan serve

 ## For Database Setup [Stop the Server]
-Create database according to the database name given in the .env file.
+Create database in phpmyadmin with the database name given in the .env file.

+## Migrate table in your database in phpmyadmin

 php artisan migrate